 Sign a form that grants permission to children’s aid societies to provide information to the court about your ability to be a guardian

 Check out these handy links with information on how to apply for guardianship in:

 What happens to my children if I die without a Will and I’m not married?

-If you die and you’re married, your surviving spouse will automatically maintain legal custody of your child.
+If you die and you’re married, and your spouse survives you, your surviving spouse will maintain legal custody of your child.

-If you die and your child’s other legal guardian is your common-law spouse, that person also maintains custody of your child.
+If you die and your child’s other legal guardian is your common-law spouse that is a legal guardian of your child, that person also maintains custody of your child.

-If you’re divorced and your child’s co-parent already has legal custody of your child through a shared custody agreement, they will receive full custody.
+If you’re divorced and your ex-spouse has legal custody of your child (possibly through a shared custody agreement), they will receive full custody.

 If your child’s other parent has never lived with your child or provided financial support, the court will take this into consideration when appointing a permanent legal guardian.